jagged-teeth/42-PCC-SCOP/README.md

 <img src="https://s6.gifyu.com/images/S6MMV.gif" width="600" height="320" />
 </div>

 This project explores basic GPU rendering through Vulkan, rendering a textured model within a GLFW window using C++.
 The model, sourced from an OBJ file and textured from a BMP file, rotates continuously around its central axis.
-Users can zoom in/out on the model.
+Users can zoom in & out and rotate around the model.

 #### Technologies Used